loubnablt/the-canadian-cropland-dataset/howwecreatedit.md

 ---
 layout: default
-title: The Canadian Cropland Dataset
+title: How we created it
 ---

 <h1 style="text-align: center;"> How we created it </h1>